Data Privacy and Protection

 Any requests relating to this Service and the Personal data being processed will be handled jointly between Humn.ai and the Contracting Entity.

-Requests relating to your personal data should be made to the Contracting Entity in the first instance – details of how to do that will be included in the relevant Privacy Notice provided by the Contracting Entity.
+Requests relating to how your personal data is being used by the Contracting Entity should be directed to them – details of how to do this will be included in the relevant Privacy Notice provided by the Contracting Entity.

 The Data Protection Officer